Collaborative partnerships for healthier lives: Getting research into practice

 A panel discussion

-Involved themes
+Involved Themes

 This event involved all our research and cross-cutting themes and was organised and led by our Collaborative Learning & Capacity Building Theme.